- What is Social Science

 Major: University Parallel

-Area of Emphasis: Social Science and Education
+Area of Emphasis: General Studies in Social Science and Education

 Department: Education

-For more information, visit the Social Science and Education Department webpage or contact the Social Science and Education division at 615-230-3231 or ssed@volstate.edu.
+For more information, visit the Social Science and Education webpage or contact the Social Science and Education division at 615-230-3231 or ssed@volstate.edu.

 This is an interdisciplinary pathway for students who are looking for a broad preparation encompassing the disciplines of sociology, psychology, history, economics, political science, education, and more.
 This plan permits greater flexibility than other published curriculum guides may offer, while the area of emphasis courses are primarily chosen from within the Social Science and Education division.
 Courses with a vocational designation (designated with an asterisk*) may also be chosen after consultation with an advisor.

-This pathway is for students looking to advance their careers or are planning to transfer to a university to earn a bachelor’s degree in a related field.
+The General Studies in Social Science and Education pathway is for students looking to advance their careers or are planning to transfer to a university to earn a bachelor’s degree in a related field.
 Students should work with an advisor to customize their studies to fit their interests.

 Transfer Options